 Anxiety is an emotion like excitement and creates adrenalin in the brain and body in the same way.
 Turn it around and make it show up as passion and motivation for the job.

 The most important thing to remember though, is that any interview is a fantastic practice for the future.
-Enjoy the moment – enjoy meeting a new person in a new line of work…and if you don’t get the position, it’s not the end of the world.
-There’s a heap of great jobs out there, and if you’re persistent, the right one will jump right back at you.
+Enjoy the moment, enjoy meeting a new person in a new line of work.
+If you don’t get the position, it’s not the end of the world.
+There’s a heap of great jobs out there, and when you’re persistent, the right one will jump right back at you.

 Good luck and wishing you all the best in your job search!